esmf-org/esmf-test-scripts/python_scripts/README.md

   [20] nvhpc 22.2 / mpt 2.25 / netcdf/4.8.1 / g
 ```

-### Example: Submit test jobs for all the combinations in the test matrix
+### Example: Submit build/test jobs for all the combinations in the test matrix
 ```
 ./test_esmf.py -r ~/esmfdev/esmf-testing-scratch -m cheyenne
 ```